English Monarchs

 Bertie, their eldest son and heir to the throne, did not inherit his father's considerable intelligence.
 He was nevertheless subjected to a punishing system of education, devised by his father's mentor Baron Stockmar, which singularly failed in its object of producing the perfect King.
 Bertie, overworked far beyond his abilities or inclinations, reacted in rages, for which he was punished and forced into further gruelling study.

 The Queen instituted the Victoria Cross, the highest single award for valour, during the Crimean War.
 It was given to ordinary soldiers as well as officers and proved a popular innovation.
-Albert's project, the Great Exhibition of 1851, designed to show that Britain lead the World in scientific and industrial knowledge and promote trade, proved to be a great success.
-"Albert's dearest name is immortalized with this great conception" wrote his doting wife "his own, and my dear country showed she was worthy of it".
+Albert's project, the Great Exhibition of 1851, designed to show that Britain leads the world in scientific and industrial knowledge and promote trade, proved to be a great success.
+"Albert's dearest name is immortalized with this great conception," wrote his doting wife "his own, and my dear country showed she was worthy of it".

 Victoria and Albert saw the birth of their first grandchild in 1857, when their daughter Vicky, who had married the heir to the Prussian throne, gave birth to the future Kaiser Wilhelm II.
 The labour had been difficult, resulting in the child being born with a damaged and withered arm.
 He was eventually to rule over a rival power and was to be ultimately responsible for the outbreak of the First World War, which shattered Albert's vision of world peace and free trade.